cloudflare/cloudflare-docs/content/pages/how-to/use-worker-for-ab-testing-in-pages.md

   }
     /*
     Todo:
-    1. Conditional statements to check for the cookie
-    2. Assign cookies based on percentage, then sever
+    1. Assign cookies based on randomly genrated percentage, then serve

     */
 }